awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-working-java-example.md

-# Working Example of Using Java Message Service \(JMS\) with ActiveMQ<a name="amazon-mq-working-java-example"></a>
+# Working Examples of Using Java Message Service \(JMS\) with ActiveMQ<a name="amazon-mq-working-java-example"></a>

+The following examples show how you can work with ActiveMQ programmatically:

-The following example Java code connects to a broker, creates a queue, and sends and receives a message\.
-For a detailed breakdown and explanation of this code, see [Tutorial: Connecting a Java Application to Your Amazon MQ Broker](amazon-mq-connecting-application.md)\.
++ The OpenWire example Java code connects to a broker, creates a queue, and sends and receives a message\.
+For a detailed breakdown and explanation, see [Tutorial: Connecting a Java Application to Your Amazon MQ Broker](amazon-mq-connecting-application.md)\.

++ The MQTT example Java code connects to a broker, creates a topic, and publishes and receives a message\.

 ## Prerequisites<a name="quick-start-prerequisites"></a>